Chromium (web browser): Since 2012

 The sync service added for Google Chrome in 2012 could also be used by Chromium builds.
 The same year, a new API for high-quality video and audio communication was added, enabling web applications to access the user's webcam and microphone after asking permission to do so.
 Then GPU accelerated video decoding for Windows and support for the QUIC protocol were added.

 In 2013, Chromium's modified WebKit rendering engine was officially forked as the Blink engine.

 Other changes in 2013 were the ability to reset user profiles and new browser extension APIs.
 Tab indicators for audio and webcam usage were also added, as was automatic blocking of files detected as malware.

-Version 69 introduced a new browser theme, as part of the tenth anniversary of Google Chrome.
+Version 67 added the security benefit of per-process website isolation.
+Then version 69 introduced a new browser theme, as part of the tenth anniversary of Google Chrome.
 The same year, new measures were added to curtail abusive advertising.

-Starting in March 2021, the Google Chrome sync service can no longer be used by Chromium builds.
+Since 2021, the Google Chrome sync service can no longer be used by Chromium builds.
+Also, starting with version 89, only Intel and AMD processors with the SSE3 instruction set or later are supported.

+Starting with version 110, only Windows 10 and later are supported for Windows users.

 Browsers based on Chromium

-In addition to Google Chrome, many other notable web browsers have been based on the Chromium code.